Hi There

 When I worked as a Realtor®, OneHome was positioned as a client experience platform.

-In reality, it functioned more like a controlled extension of the MLS — accurate in data, but disconnected from how people actually experienced buying and selling a home.
+In reality, it functioned more like a controlled extension of the MLS — accurate in data, but disconnected from how people actually search for homes.

 For buyers, the experience felt restrictive.